RhizomeDB/rs-rhizome/CONTRIBUTING.md

 ## How to Contribute

 If the code adds a feature that is not already present in an issue, you can create a new issue for the feature and add the pull request to it.
-If the code adds a feature that is not already present in an issue, you can create a new issue for the feature and add the pull request to it.

 ### Contributing by Adding a Topic for Discussion